cardano-scaling/hydra/docs/monthly/2024-01-monthly.md

 We held the monthly review meeting for January 2024 on 2024-01-19 via Google Meet, presenting these [slides][slides] and this [recording][recording].

 This month, the teams demonstrated various Hydra and Mithril features.
-Additionally, Jose and his team from Modulo-Pi showcased a compelling demo on utilizing zero-knowledge cryptography in a Hydra head for a mastermind game.
+Additionally, Juan Magán and his team from Modulo-P showcased a compelling demo on utilizing zero-knowledge cryptography in a Hydra head for a mastermind game.
+This work is a Catalyst Fund 10 [accepted proposal](https://cardano.ideascale.com/c/idea/113249).

 Besides providing the usual status and roadmap updates on both Hydra and Mithril, several interested community members, including Tudor, joined the discussion to share their use case ideas.
 Tudor presented his proposal for supply chain tracking of Moldavian wine, which is currently running as a Catalyst proposal in Fund11.
 The proposal aims to leverage Hydra for CIP-68 NFT updates in a head, requiring wallet/app support.
 We also discussed a potential CIP to standardize asset access if held on layer 2 ledgers.